Company History

 "By bypassing the retailers, we save their margins and can communicate directly with consumers.
 Their praise and suggestions for improvement help us to further develop our products."

 Heiko Bross has a fondness for the Middle Kingdom: The 40-year-old managing director of the Hamburg biotech company Proceanis studied in Shanghai in 2007 and loves Chinese culture.
 In 2019, the medium-sized company wants to sell 100,000 bottles of its beauty drink Hyaluronfiller in the People's Republic.
-"To establish a foothold in China, you need helpers with local expertise," says Bross.
+"To gain a foothold in China, you need helpers with local expertise," says Bross.
 Last year, he participated in a delegation trip organized by the Federal Association of Medium-Sized Businesses.

 Hyaluronic acid not only cushions the wrinkles on the face, neck, and décolleté, but it is also a main component of joint fluid and, due to its viscous consistency, acts as a shock absorber and lubricant in all joint movements.
 Additionally, it keeps tendons and ligaments healthy and strong.
-When the body produces less hyaluronic acid, the hyaluronic shock absorber in the joints becomes thin, the natural "oil" no longer lubricates, and the joint's pressure load cannot be properly cushioned.
+When the body produces less hyaluronic acid, the hyaluronic shock absorber in the joints also thins, the natural "oil" no longer lubricates, and the joint's pressure load cannot be properly cushioned.
 Taking hyaluronic acid can help relieve pain and alleviate discomfort.
 With a hyaluronic acid treatment (e.g., Proceanis Healthcare), you effectively kill two birds with one stone and do something beneficial for both skin and joints.